mdluo/todos-rails/README.md

 Todos
 =====

-A todolist app for Ruby on Rails
+A ToDoList app for Ruby on Rails

 #### Live demo